microsoft/cppgraphqlgen/doc/resolvers.md

 virtual service::FieldResult<response::IdType> getId(service::FieldParams&& params) const override;
 ```

-There are also a couple of interesting quirks in this example:
+There are a couple of interesting quirks in this example:
 1. The `Appointment object` implements and inherits from the `Node interface`,
 which already declared `getId` as a pure-virtual method.
 That's what the
 `override` keyword refers to.